 WS stands for wind surgery and is one of the procedures owners can conduct on a horse to ensure it runs at its maximum.
 This guide – the latest in the Paddy Power series of Demystifying Racing articles – will explain what is a wind operation and why race horses undergo it.

-WHAT IS WIND SURGERY?
+WHAT IS A WIND OPERATION?

-Wind surgery is a term used for a medical procedure done on a horse to improve its airflow.
+A wind operation (or wind surgery) is a term used for a medical procedure done on a horse to improve its airflow.
 A standing horse doesn’t require much oxygen compared to a race horse at full gallop.
 But when a horse runs, occasionally a dysfunctional nerve to the left of the larynx prevents the air passage from being clear.
 A horse can therefore struggle to breathe properly and not take in the required oxygen it needs to race, nor can it expel the carbon dioxide building up in the lungs.

 Wind surgery usually aims to either tie back the left vocal cord and sack behind it, or remove them altogether.
 In total there are five types of wind operation: